dimitri-nicolo/calico/networking/dual-tor.md

        > not.
        {: .alert .alert-info}

-1. Keep a note of what each node's AS number and `rack` label should be so as to fit correctly with the BGPPeer resources.
-This doesn't have to be in any particular format, it's just a note for later.
+1. Prepare a ConfigMap resource named "bgp-layout", in namespace "calico-system", that specifies each node's AS number and `rack` label, so as to fit correctly with the BGPPeer resources.
 For example:

 	```
+	apiVersion: v1
+    kind: ConfigMap
+    metadata:
+      name: bgp-layout
+      namespace: calico-system
+    data:
+      worker1: |
+		rack: ra
-    worker1: ra, 65001
+		asNumber: 65001
+	  worker2: |
+	    rack: rb
-    worker2: rb, 65002
+		asNumber: 65002
+	  ...
     ```

-	and so on.

 1. Prepare this BGPConfiguration resource to [disable the full node-to-node mesh](bgp#disable-the-default-bgp-node-to-node-mesh):